Article Summary

 What Are The Advantages Of A CD Ladder?

-• Varied interest rates: Spreading savings across multiple CDs with different maturity dates means possibly taking advantage of varying interest rates.
-And you may earn more interest with laddering compared to what you would with just one CD.
+- Varied interest rates: Spreading savings across multiple CDs with different maturity dates means possibly taking advantage of varying interest rates.
+You may earn more interest with laddering compared to what you would with just one CD.
 However, it’s also possible that CD rates may drop over time, so this is also a potential disadvantage.

 What Are The Disadvantages Of A CD Ladder

-• Opportunity cost: You may miss out on other potential higher returns during the CD ladder's duration.
-For example, if interest rates go up, you may not take advantage of the higher rates.
+- Opportunity cost: You may miss out on other potential higher returns during the CD ladder's duration.
+For example, if interest rates go up, you may not benefit from the higher rates.

-• Limited liquidity: While CD ladders provide some liquidity as CDs mature, the funds remain locked away until each maturity date.
+- Limited liquidity: CD ladders provide some liquidity as CDs mature.
+However, the funds remain locked away until each maturity date.

 Overall, using a CD ladder approach is one way to take advantage of some of the benefits of CDs while limiting many drawbacks.
-However, weigh those drawbacks and consider if they align with your financial goals.
+However, it's important to weigh the drawbacks and consider whether they align with your financial goals.

 Are There Other Versions Of CD Laddering?